hiveeyes/terkin-datalogger/client/TTN/README.rst

 Telegram Bot
 ************

-A Telegram bot for interactinhg with the device via LoRaWAN downlinks is available from the `telegram_terkin_ttn_bot.py <https://github.com/hiveeyes/terkin-datalogger/blob/master/client/TTN/telegram_terkin_ttn_bot.py>`_ file.
+A Telegram bot for interacting with the device via LoRaWAN downlinks is available from the `telegram_terkin_ttn_bot.py <https://github.com/hiveeyes/terkin-datalogger/blob/master/client/TTN/telegram_terkin_ttn_bot.py>`_ file.

 Currently these two capabilities are implemented:

 -  ``/pause`` and ``/unpause`` for pausing and continuing the inclusion of sensor data into the payload, e.g for times when you are working on the bees hives
--  ``/sleep MIN`` for remotely setting the Deep Sleep interval in MIN minutes
+-  ``/sleep MIN`` for remotely setting the Deep Sleep interval in ``MIN`` minutes.
+Send ``/sleep 0`` to return to the interval defined in your device configuration.

 Please see `Telegram bot documentation <https://core.telegram.org/bots>`_ for how to get started with a bot at first.
-An always on server under your control will be needed to run the bot.
-Remember that downlink messages to the device are not being sent immediately but always shortly after an uplink message has been successfully received by the network.
+An always-on server under your control will be needed to run the bot.
+Remember that downlink messages to the device are not being sent immediately but shortly after an uplink message has been successfully received by the network.